-The 'Falcone' is one of the most successful machines Moto Guzzi has ever made.
-It flew onto the Italian motorcycle scene in 1950.
-Falcone was fitting, since Moto Guzzi's emblem is a winged eagle.
-That came about when one of the three founders - Giovanni Ravelli - was killed in a plane crash.
-His partners adopted the insignia of their air corps, in tribute.
+The Moto Guzzi Falcone was one of the most successful machines in the firm's history.
+It flew onto the European bike scene in 1950.
+Falcone was fitting - since Moto Guzzi's emblem is an eagle.
+That was decided when one of the founders - Giovanni Ravelli - was killed in a plane crash.
+In tribute, his two partners co-opted the winged insignia of their air corps.

-The blueprint for the Falcone's 498cc engine had been drawn in 1920 - when Carlo Guzzi designed the first of the motorcycles to bear his name.
-The 4-stroke motor - with horizontal cylinder - just kept on going, whatever was asked of it.
-Moto Guzzi has now been around for almost a century ... always stylish, but with a homely feel, to boot.
-Borne up by its ever-loyal fan base, here is to another 100 years of gorgeous Guzzi!
-And yet more motorbikes with the finesse of the Falcone.
+The blueprint for the Falcone's 498cc engine was drawn in 1920.
+Back when Carlo Guzzi designed the first of the bikes that would bear his name.
+The 4-stroke motor - with its horizontal cylinder - had plenty of stamina.
+It just kept on going - whatever was asked of it.
+Moto Guzzi has been around for a century now.
+Its products have always been stylish - but with a homely feel, to boot.
+Borne up by their ever-loyal fan base, here is to another 100 years of gorgeous Guzzis.
+And more bikes with the finesse of the Falcone!